Learn about the reasons why your video is unable to show up in the top searches on YouTube and discover how you can make your video noticed.

 The same thing applies to your description.

-Try this: when you are writing your video description, craft your vital keywords naturally.
+Try this: when you are writing your video description. with writing tools or without, craft your vital keywords naturally.

 So far as the description flows, your video will do well.